dcarpintero/machine-learning/BERT.md

 ## Next Sentence Prediction Training (NSP)

-In order to understand the relationship between two sentences, the model further receives two spans of text from the corpus (referred as sentences A and B), and learns to predict if sentence B is connected to sentence A.
+In order to understand the relationship between two sentences, the model further receives pairs of two spans of text from the corpus (referred as sentences A and B), and learns to predict if sentence B is connected to sentence A.

 In practice, both sentences are separated by a [CLS] token (inserted at the beginning of sentence A) and a [SEP] token (inserted at the end of sentence A), whereas every token is labeled as belonging to sentence A or sentence B.